marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 accomodate the number of speakers in the IXP network.
 This prefix MAY be different for different clients.
 This prefix is called Speaker-specific local prefix.

-For every particular speaker, the IXP then assigns an IPv4 address from the Speaker-specific local prefix for every triplet in the LAT, creating a Specific Local Address Table (SLAT).
+For every Supporting and Legacy Speaker, the IXP then creates a Specific Local Address Table (SLAT) by assigning a unique IPv4 address from the Speaker-specific local prefix for every triplet in the LAT.

 The Unnumbered Speakers need no such allocation.